 Young Carers fully supported (YC Keyworker) All staff running clubs to be reminded to encourage Disadvantaged students' participation in extra-curricular activities.
 PP Champions to monitor on action plan engagement in school extra-curricular activities.
 Tirabad Guarantee - every PP student is entitled to one fully paid trip to our outdoor education centre in Wales during their career.
-Priority calling for all PP students to encourage participation in Tirabad.
-Opportunities provided for disadvantaged students outside the classroom to support engagement with school Barrier: B E F G H All parents receive letter at the start of the year outlining how to access this and calls to new parents to ensure they understand how to access this.
+Priority calling for all PP students to encourage participation Opportunities provided for disadvantaged students outside the classroom to support engagement with school Barrier: B E F G H All parents receive letter at the start of the year outlining how to access this and calls to new parents to ensure they understand how to access this.
 All disadvantaged students take part in at least one extra-curricular activity, recorded in PP Passport and monitored by PP Champions.
-Questionnaire for PP students to monitor impact of Tirabad guarantee.
-On-going SU/YA/CP Objective 5 - To improv ve/raise aspirations for disadva intaged students Financial Contribution: 1, 7, 12, 16, 19 PP students/parents receive 1-2-1 support when choosing GCSE options in Year 8 Improve participation in the EBACC, thereby not limiting choices later on in life.
-Barrier: B C H Increase in % PP students doing the EBACC SU PP students receive priority support for the KS4/5 transition Barrier: C Inclusion staff to support with college applications Inclusion staff to work with any student vulnerable to NEET. СР
+Questionnaire for PP students to monitor impact of Tirabad guarantee. in Tirabad. e/raise aspirations for disadva intaged students Financial Contribution: · · · · · · · · · · · · · · · · · · · PP students/parents Improve participation in the Barrier: B C H SU has liaised with AHT Foundation to ensure that students who qualify receive receive 1-2-1 support when choosing GCSE options in Year 8 EBACC, thereby not limiting choices later on in life.
+Increase in % PP students doing the EBACC bespoke guidance, advice and support where necessary.
+PP students receive priority support for the KS4/5 transition Barrier: C Inclusion staff to support with college applications Inclusion staff to work with any student vulnerable to NEET.
+As of 13.02.2020, 23 out of 24 students in Y11 have received a bespoke careers interview.
+The final student is scheduled to have his on 14.02.2020.